polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

 ### Task 3: Create and configure Azure VMs disks

 1. In the Azure Portal, start a PowerShell session in Cloud Shell.

-    > **Note**: If this is the first time you are launching Cloud Shell in the current Azure subscription, you will be asked to create an Azure file share to persist Cloud Shell files.
-If so, accept the defaults, which will result in creation of a storage account in an automatically generated resource group.

 1. In the Cloud Shell pane, run the following command to set the value of the variable `$resourceGroupName` to the name of the resource group containing the resources you provisioned in the previous task: